-“To love (God) with all your heart, with all your understanding and with all your strength, and to love your neighbor as yourself is more important than all burnt offerings and sacrifices.”—Mark 12:33
+“And I know it is important to love him with all my heart and all my understanding and all my strength, and to love my neighbor as myself.
+This is more important than to offer all of the burnt offerings and sacrifices required in the law.”—Mark 12:33

 In 1986, a terrible tragedy happened in the Black Sea off the coast of Russia.
 Hundreds of ship passengers were killed when two ships collided, throwing many into the icy waters below.
 The news became even darker when the cause of the disaster was revealed.

 It wasn’t heavy fog, a technical malfunction, or even a crew member’s inattentiveness that caused the collision.
 No, the tragedy was caused by human ego.
 Each captain was aware of the other ship’s presence.
 But instead of steering clear, each refused to give way to the other and both proceeded on course.
 By the time they came to their senses, it was too late.